DSUdosborn/zip-tile-example/README.md

 > Open this page at [https://dsudosborn.github.io/zip-tile-example/](https://dsudosborn.github.io/zip-tile-example/)

+This is a repost of the kitroniks zip tile example code available for download.
+It has been modified to reduce the brightness of the LEDs at startup

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.